Tomb of Philip the Bold

-The monuments shows the duke recumbent on a black marble slab with his eyes open, his hands clasped, and his helmet held by two angels as a lion rests at his feet.
+The monument shows the duke recumbent on a black marble slab with his eyes open, his hands clasped, and his helmet held by two angels as a lion rests at his feet.
 Below him, positioned in alternating double archways and triangular niches, pleurants (mourning figures) walk as if part of a funeral procession.
 The figures were designed by Sluter and became widely influential in the following decades.
 Philip's son, John the Fearless (d.
 1419) commissioned a similar tomb and set of figures for both himself and his wife, Margaret of Bavaria.

-The monuments were not completed and installed until 1470, however pleurants designed for them surpassed those in Philip's tomb and are arguably better know today.
+The monuments were not completed and installed until 1470, however pleurants designed for them surpassed those in Philip's tomb and are arguably better known today.
 Jean, Duke of Berry (d.
 1416) commissioned a similar work for his burial, and later again Sluter's work on Philip's tomb inspired the well known Mourners of Dijon, crafted a generation later.

 Today both Philip and John's tombs are housed in the Musée des Beaux-Arts de Dijon.